 Attached homes with protected views, strong HOA finances, and low litigation tend to appreciate faster.
 Coastal neighborhoods have outpaced many inland areas since 2016 based on MLS and FHFA trends.
 That appreciation can hide soft spots.
 Your attorney should flag unfunded capital projects, deck or balcony retrofits, or pending lawsuits that could stall value or trigger large assessments.
 Smart legal review helps you keep appreciation while controlling risk.

-You will see many well-reviewed attorneys in San Diego.
-Your goal is to compare real estate specialists who regularly handle luxury coastal attached homes.
-Ask for proof: recent condo, townhome, or twinhome buyer clients in Solana Beach, Cardiff, Del Mar, and Encinitas.
+Look for real estate specialists who regularly handle luxury coastal attached homes and can prove it with recent condo, townhome, or twinhome buyer clients in Solana Beach, Cardiff, Del Mar, and Encinitas.
 You want more than a general business or escrow attorney.

 Compare on these dimensions: